Spend 4 Minutes To Learn

 The twist with bonuses comes into play when it’s time to redeem them.
 Many bettors skim through the terms and conditions and often end up having a complicated back and forth with the sportsbook because they didn’t fully read the terms.

 Other bettors have a hard time trying to figure out how such complex terms translate to their sign-up offers.

-Understanding the requirements needed to trigger bonuses is key if you want to take advantage of a bonus offer.
+Understanding the requirements needed to trigger bonuses is key if you want to take advantage of an offer.
 One specific condition that bettors should be familiar with is the term rollover, which is explained in detail in this guide.

-Rollover refers to the number of times that you need to bet a bonus—and the deposit in appropriate scenarios—before you can take out any amount associated with the bonus.
+Betting rollover refers to the number of times that you need to bet a bonus—and the deposit in appropriate scenarios—before you can take out any amount associated with the deal.

 Some sportsbooks use the term play-through in place of rollover, so whenever you see either of the two, know that they both mean the same thing.

 Different bonuses have different rollovers, and the rollover requirements attached to a bonus will mostly depend on the sportsbook.